+Please explicitly connect findings to implications

 Conclusion

 The study of the diversity of Striga hermonthica in Niger revealed significant morphological variability and among the first studies that cover many ecotypes from Niger.
 This parasitic species exhibits substantial morphological diversity, both qualitative and quantitative, reflecting adaptations to different environments.
 The results suggest an independent evolution of Striga hermonthica populations in the various regions of Niger, leading to the emergence and adaptation to different environments, allowing them to successfully colonize diverse habitats.
 This genetic diversity confers a high phenotypic plasticity to this species, explaining its persistence in the face of control strategies.
 A better understanding the morphological trait of the parsitic plant could shed light to the development of improved varieties resistant to striga in Africa.